dblana/internship/README.md

 For different methods, I have thus been able to train models on data of every state, and propose a robust evaluation of each of them, computing errors on my predictions.
 The details of my code is presented on the `report.Rmd` markdown, while the resulting graphed are stored in the outpus directory.
 This document presents all the methodology that I followed to implement forecasting models and evaluate them.

 Beside it, I also created a markdown which aims to make people able to use my code and adapt it to their own datasets.
-In this document, the forecasting method used is the exponential smoothing, because this is the one that produced the best results during my experiments.
+In this `forecasting.Rmd` document, the forecasting method used is the exponential smoothing, because this is the one that produced the best results during my experiments.